tuladhar/gmail-labels-as-tabs/THANK-YOU.md

-# Thank you :pray: for installing "Gmail Labels as Tabs" extension
+# Thank you for installing "Gmail Labels as Tabs" extension

 ### Watch 20 seconds "How-to" video on Youtube